efvincent/efvincent.github.io/source/_posts/230210-Haskell-Basics-03.md

 ```
 |Func (Lst a) Booly| == |Lst a| * |Booly| == 2 * 2 == 4
 ```

 If we allow that we're only considering two semantically relevant values populating `Lst`.

 #### So what?
 This is not going to help you configure your Kubernetes cluster or get all the text boxes in your div to line up correctly.
 Understanding things at this level is the starting point, the tip of the iceberg, to understanding the incredible relationship between computer science, logic, and abstract mathematics.
-Haskell is a great tool for this exploration, and exploration on which I myself have taken only a few steps.
+Haskell is a great tool for this exploration, an exploration on which I myself have taken only a few steps.
 My writing these posts helps me continue to look closely at these topics, continue to have new insights, and solidify concepts.

 Have you ever heard someone say that functional programs are "easier to reason about"?
 Most of the people who I've heard say this love functional programming, and know that there's _something_ to it that is intuitive, that stimulates their need for things to be ordered and logical.
 But then there are those who have really studied and gained an understanding of abstract computer science, type theory, programming language theory, set theory, category theory, etc. or some combination of those.
 They think of reasoning differently.